-The entire 32.75-acre action area was surveyed for 100 percent coverage (Figure 3).
-A total of seven burrows, two areas with scattered tortoise scutes, one live tortoise, and six scats were found during the field survey.
-The desert tortoise and all desert tortoise sign were found within the survey area (Figure 4).
+The entire 81.92-acre action area was surveyed for 100 percent coverage (Figure 3).
+A total of sixteen burrows and thirty-three scats were found during the field survey.
+All desert tortoise sign were found within the survey area (Figure 4).
+The scats found on site ranged from white and deteriorating to very dark brown and well intact.